Setting up Auth between your Laravel API & the frontend JS client using Passport

 $parsedBody['grant_type'] = 'password';

-$parsedBody['client_id'] = config('services.passport.client_id');
+$parsedBody['client_id'] = $client->id;

-$parsedBody['client_secret'] = config('services.passport.client_secret');
+$parsedBody['client_secret'] = $client->secret;

 return parent::issueToken($request->withParsedBody($parsedBody));